afonsohj1812/AzorWatch/README.md

 4. **Intersect.** For each cell, compare its elevation with the cloud layer.
 Below the base is clear, inside it is fog that thickens with depth, above the top is clear again.
 That last case is why Pico's summit often stands in sunshine while its flanks are socked in.
+5. **Store.** An hourly job runs the four steps above for all nine islands, renders each island-hour to a small transparent PNG, and writes the results to MongoDB.
-5. **Serve.** Each island-hour is rendered as a small transparent PNG and drawn over a satellite map.
+6. **Serve.** The API only reads from MongoDB, so no request ever runs the model.
+The overlays are drawn over a satellite map.

 Visibility inside cloud comes from the adiabatic liquid water profile via Kunkel's relation, bucketed into four classes: